-- 1) Double-click on the embedded spreadsheet to open editing mode. - 2) Select the cells on the embedded spreadsheet that are going to be deleted. - 3) Delete the selected cells using one of the following methods.
-Deleting cells opens the Delete Cells dialog (Figure 216). - Go to Sheet > Delete Cells on the Menu bar. - Right-click on the selected cells and select Delete from the context menu. - Use the keyboard shortcut Ctrl+- (macOS #+-). - 4) Select a delete option in the Delete Cells dialog, then click OK to delete the cells and close the dialog. - 5) When editing the embedded spreadsheet is complete, click anywhere outside the border to exit edit editing mode and save the changes.
+- 3) Delete the selected cells using one of the following methods.
+Deleting cells opens the Delete Cells dialog (Figure 219). - Go to Sheet > Delete Cells on the Menu bar. - Right-click on the selected cells and select Delete from the context menu. - Use the keyboard shortcut Ctrl+- (macOS #+-). - 4) Select a delete option in the Delete Cells dialog, then click OK to delete the cells and close the dialog. - 5) When editing the embedded spreadsheet is complete, click anywhere outside the border to exit edit editing mode and save the changes.